 Some important facts regarding challenging a course:

-Students may purchase the required learning resources, limited to textbook and readings as follows:
+Students may purchase the associated print learning resources, limited to bound textbooks and print readings as follows:

-Note: Students will not be provided access to the online individualized course site, the student manual, or course study guide for a course taken via the challenge for credit process.
+Note: Students will not be provided access to the online individualized course site, the student manual, eTextbooks, or course study guide for a course taken via the challenge for credit process.
+If an eTextbook is offered for the course, it must be purchased from the publisher or a third-party vendor.

 Students may not request to challenge AU courses: